 Minicourse on CR Geometry Using Hermitian Forms

-This free online textbook (e-book in webspeak) is a half-semester mathematics graduate course in CR geometry using Hermitian forms.
-These are my class notes for Math 595 for the spring of 2010 at University of Illinois at Urbana-Champaign on Several Complex Variables.
+This free online textbook/classnotes is a half-semester mathematics graduate course in CR geometry using Hermitian forms.
+These are my class notes for Math 595 for the spring of 2010 at University of Illinois at Urbana-Champaign on Several Complex Variables (SCV).
 Prerequisites are one variable complex analysis, linear algebra, real analysis and basic functional analysis.
-The notes are not meant as a polished finished product.
-I hope they are usable as a quick and dirty introduction to the subject.
-Do note that much is missing.
-For example, neither the Levi form, nor pseudoconvexity is mentioned.
-The focus is on geometry rather than analysis.
+These notes are not meant as a complete introduction to SCV.
+In fact, they focus on one particular aspect of CR geometry.
+The focus is on geometry using Hermitian forms rather than analysis.

 These notes may be modified and customized for a specific purpose if necessary.
 If you do modify these notes, make sure to mark them prominently as such to avoid confusion.
 This aspect is also important for longevity of the book.
 The book can be updated and modified even if I happen to drop off the face of the earth.
 You do not have to depend on any publisher being interested as with traditional textbooks.